 For the second day Chris had planned a very special route.
 The sun was greeting us and we took the school’s minivan to the Western tip of the Isle of Seil.
 After exploring Seil’s beautiful cliffs, we crossed over to circumnavigate the islands Irnsh and Easdale.
 Passing numerous water birds and sunbathing seals we arrived at a calm, sheltered beach for lunch break and enjoyed the views of Seil in the front and Mull in the back.
 The final training session was dedicated to edging – which means tilting the kayak onto its edge with your bodyweight in order to assist the turning movement of the boat – and the subsequent rescue of capsized boats and kayakers.
 We learnt several rescue techniques and went overboard at least once – some voluntarily, some less so.

 The course presented a great introduction to sea kayaking on our own.
 Chris covered everything from technique to safety and gave advice on future single and multiple day trips.
 The school offers many sea kayaking holidays around Oban and the Hebrides.
 Summer has only just started and whether you want to book a guided tour or simply rent a couple of kayaks and explore on your own – Oban is waiting for you!

 This experience was made possible by the National Kayak School, and several friendly Scots picking up a hitchhiking Travelette on her way up north.
+I stayed at Jeremy Inglis Hostel, a very nice hostel especially if you like fresh cut flowers everywhere!
 Thank you!